• Home

 • Squeeze out the Excess Pumpkin Liquid- If you don't do this step, the cookies stay puffed up in the center and look more like little cakes.
 In addition, the center of the cookie won't cook if it remains puffed and they will be raw.

 • Make Sure to Press Down the Cookie Dough- Pumpkin cookies have a tendency to want to be cake like.
 Gently pressing them helps them into more of a cookie shape than a small cake.
-Again, I have only tested this with a gluten free 1:1 flour with xanthan gum.
+Again, I have only tested this with a multipurpose gluten free flour with xanthan gum.
 You may not need to do this step with all purpose flour which is thinner.

 • Chill the Dough- If you don’t chill the dough in the freezer for 30 minutes, the cookies will spread and be flat and thin.